National tariff system (Netherlands): Strippenkaart

 Strippenkaarten were sold by tobacconists, supermarkets, tourist offices and public transport companies.
 Only the smaller denomination tickets (up to 8 strips) were available on board, hence the small difference in price between 8 and 15 strip tickets, to encourage pre-purchasing which speeds up boarding times.

 The strippenkaart ceased to be valid on 3 November 2011.

 Sterabonnement

 The Sterabonnement (Star subscription) is the season ticket of Dutch local public transport.
 It is similar to the Strippenkaart in that it is zone dependent, although validity is set at the time of purchase to the number of zones chosen.
 The Sterabonnement is slightly different from the Strippenkaart as each ticket's validity is dependent on its "star" value (Ster is the Dutch word for star).
 The table below summarises the Sterabonnement's validity.

 Zomerzwerfkaart

-The Zomerzwerfkaart or "Summer roaming card" is a special ticket only available during June, July and August, which allows the bearer to travel for a whole day in the Netherlands on public transport subject to the National Tariff System.
+The Zomerzwerfkaart or "Summer roaming card" is a special ticket available only during June, July and August, which allows the bearer to travel for a whole day in the Netherlands on public transport subject to the National Tariff System.
 This ticket, however, is not sold by Connexxion, but is nevertheless valid on the company's services.